Jwakers/articuria/README.md

 - [ ] Privacy page
 - [ ] Terms page

+## Bugs

+- [x] Manage video page has padding issue on video card
+- [ ] Error uploading large videos > 1:30.
+Prisma transaction is timing out.

 ## Post MVP updates

 - Enhance video recording page:
   - [x] Countdown timer before recording.
   - [x] Better prominence of the table topic with animations (overlay the video.
 Start large and then reduce size)
   - [x] Refactor background and spinner colors to conform with the theming in global.css
-  - [ ] After recording is saved.
+  - [x] After recording is saved.
 Add section to link to that video
   - [ ] Refactor media recorder to use one video element for stream and one for playback
 - Improve the traffic light indicator: